anthony-aylward/mental-health/README.md

 themselves and the BISB program.
 Keeping such factors to a minimum will relieve students of significant stressors and allow them to focus on their research.

+As a final thought, it bears mentionioning that BISB aims to be an exemplary, **world class** establishment of bioinformatics training.
+If we aim to maintain that assertion then prompt, effective action on these points is all the more necessary.